Primeval (TV series): Special effects

 The visual effects of the first three series of Primeval were created by the London-based visual effects company Framestore, who were brought in due to being long-time collaborators with Haines and Impossible Pictures, previously having worked on Walking with Dinosaurs and the other Walking with... series.
 Christian Manz was hired as a visual effects supervisor due to the highly ambitious effects required for Primeval.
 Each episode required about thirteen weeks of effects work, with eight weeks of animation, six weeks of compositing and three weeks of lighting.
 Compositing was the most expensive portion, taking up about half of the budget.
 Usually multiple episodes were worked on at the same time.
 Framestore employed a crew of 60 people for Primeval, including fifteen animators and fifteen compositors, about the same number of people as the crew that shot the series.
 The large crew was necessary in order to be able to produce the effects on time since production of Primeval was often very fast; the effects work on the first series began during filming in April 2006 and was finished in September.

 The producers did not initially have a clear idea for how the anomalies were supposed to look; in his scripts, Hodges simply described them as "shimmering in the air".
 The design was created by Haines and the effects team, with the goal to make it quite beautiful.
 The crushed glass-like final design drew on the idea that they were a fragmented version of what was on the other side―in scenes where people are depicted as going through them, the fragments gradually get bigger until they finally step into the world on the other side.

 Framestore were initially announced as also working on the fourth series, but ended up not partaking in its production.
 In their place, the visual effects of the fourth and fifth series were created by the visual effects company The Mill.
 According to Haines, the production team opted to work with The Mill due to shooting in HD, an area in which The Mill had a "superb track record".
-The pratical effects of Primeval, including puppets and animatronics, were created by Crawley Creatures, a company which had previously worked with Impossible Pictures on both the Walking with... programmes and on Prehistoric Park.
+The practical effects of Primeval, including puppets and animatronics, were created by Crawley Creatures, a company which had previously worked with Impossible Pictures on both the Walking with... programmes and on Prehistoric Park.